drewgar720/odin-landing-page/README.md

 # odin-landing-page

 Baby's first website.
-Following the lesson page from the Odin Project.
+Attempting to recreate the given project page for the Odin Project lesson.

 Photo Credits: